+The 2018 total revenue was more than 2017 primarily due to higher actual tobacco settlement revenue received than the estimated accounts receivable.
 The 2017 total revenue was less than 2016 primarily due to the TASC estimating approximately \$2.8 million less in TSRs as the payments are historically decreasing.
-The 2016 total revenue was less than 2015 because of the NYS settlement accrued in 2015.